-A scope indicates the nature, size and framework of the certification.
-It’s a textual description of the organisations’ activities/processes which will be audited.
+Scope meaning: a scope indicates the nature, size and frameworks of the certification.
+It’s a textual description of the activities/processes of the organization being audited.

-- Speak in the indefinite way and limit the use of certain pronouns;
+Use the indefinite way/ limit the use of pronouns;

 ‘’Selling or repairing cars’’